 One of the aims of our study was to characterise the ease with which one can express asynchronous algorithms in each of the programming models, and secondly to understand how easy it is to convert an existing synchronous implementation into an asynchronous one.
 MPI was found to be easy to work with, due in part to the authors' existing familiarity with it, as well as widely available documentation and published standard.
 While the synchronous algorithms are very easy to implement in MPI as the two-sided point-to-point semantics automatically provide the pairwise synchronisation needed, converting to an asynchronous implementation is challenging.
-Due to all asynchrony being achieved by the use of 'non-blocking' communications such as MPI\Issend, a great deal of extra book-keeping code has to be written to ensure all outstanding message handles are eventually completed, via corresponding calls to MPI\Wait.
-In addition, collective communications must be replaced by hand-written nonblocking alternatives - in our implementation, over 60 lines of code in place of a single call to MPI\Allreduce.
-The addition of non-blocking collective operations has been proposed [10], so there is hope that these may appear in a future version of the MPI standard.
-In addition, termination of the asynchronous algorithm is problematic, since when processes reach convergence there may be sends outstanding for which no matching receive will ever by posted and viceversa.
-MPI provides a subroutine MPI\Cancel which can be used to clean up any such outstanding communications, but in practice cancelling of outstanding sends (specified in MPI-2.2) was not supported by the Cray MPT implementation.
-It would be possible - and necessary for use in a real code - to have processes exchange data on the number of outstanding sends remaining, and post matching MPI\Recv calls to terminate in a clean manner.
+Due to all asynchrony being achieved by the use of 'non-blocking' communications such as MPI_Issend, a great deal of extra book-keeping code has to be written to ensure all outstanding message handles are eventually completed, via corresponding calls to MPI_Wait.
+In addition, collective communications must be replaced by hand-written non-blocking alternatives - in our implementation, over 60 lines of code in place of a single call to MPI_Allreduce.
+The addition of non-blocking collective operations was proposed [14] and has recently been standardised in MPI 3.0, but this is not yet widely implemented.
+In addition, termination of the asynchronous algorithm is problematic, since when processes reach convergence there may be sends outstanding for which no matching receive will ever by posted and vice-versa.
+MPI provides a subroutine MPI_Cancel which can be used to clean up any such outstanding communications, but in practice cancelling of outstanding sends (specified in MPI-2.2) was not supported by the Cray MPT implementation.
+It would be possible - and necessary for use in a real code - to have processes exchange data on the number of outstanding sends remaining, and post matching MPI_Recv calls to terminate in a clean manner.

-By contrast, SHMEM was found to be much more challenging to work with, mostly due to lack of a standard, or good documentation (only man pages, which by nature miss the bigger picture of how to use the API as a whole).
+By contrast, SHMEM was found to be much more challenging to work with, mostly due to lack of good documentation (only man pages, which by nature miss the bigger picture of how to use the API as a whole) and lack of adherance to the published standard.
 The interface is much simpler than MPI, but lacks point-to-point synchronisation, making synchronous Jacobi difficult to implement without using a global barrier.
 We had to implement explicit acknowledgement of message receipt, something which MPI handles within the library.
-Our async implementation was similarly complicated by the need for the sender to know when a message had been delivered in order to target future shmem\put operations at the correct buffers.
+Our async implementation was similarly complicated by the need for the sender to know when a message had been delivered in order to target future shmem_put operations at the correct buffers.
 However, one advantage of the single-sided model in SHMEM is that there is no need to 'complete' non-blocking operations as per MPI - by default remote writes complete asynchronously to the caller, and any resources allocated to process the message are freed automatically by SHMEM.
-This made the racy version very simple to implement, as no bookkeeping code is required.
-SHMEM also suffered the same disadvantage as MPI with respect to non-blocking collective operations.
-Perhaps due to the fact that SHMEM is less used and less tested than MPI, we found a bug where remote writes to an area of memory being concurrently read by the remote process would sometimes never be seen at the remote side (despite further writes completing beyond a shmem\fence, which guarantees visibility of prior writes).
-This was observed when using the PGI compiler, but since there is no standard that defines a memory model, it is impossible to say what the 'correct' behaviour should be.
+This made the racy version very simple to implement, as no book-keeping code is required.
+SHMEM also suffered the same disadvantage as MPI with respect to nonblocking collective operations.
+Perhaps due to the fact that SHMEM is less used and less tested than MPI, we found a bug where remote writes to an area of memory being concurrently read by the remote process would sometimes never be seen at the remote side (despite further writes completing beyond a shmem_fence, which guarantees visibility of prior writes).
+This was observed when using the PGI compiler, and is incorrect behaviour according to the OpenSHMEM standard (although as mentioned earlier, the Cray implementation is non-compliant).
 We switched to using the gfortran compiler, which behaved as we expected.